plotly/plotly.github.io/_posts/2015-08-13-how-sharing-works-in-plotly.md

 ###How do shared folders work?

-All Plotly users, free and paid, enjoy unlimited private folders.
 Changing a folder's sharing status affects the contents in the following ways:

 Changing a folder from private to public changes the status of the contents to public.

 Changing a folder from public to private changes the status of the contents to private.
+Please note that these plots are still subject to the private plot limit of the account, which in the case of free account users is one private plot.
+Once that limit is reached, additional plots will be public by default.
+All Plotly users do, however, enjoy unlimited private folders and grids.

 Moving a private item to a public folder will make that item public for the time it's in that folder, and the **Sharing** icon will be greyed-out.
 Moving a public item to a private folder will NOT make that item private.

-Creating a new item in a public folder will create a an item that is public as long as it's in a public folder.
+Creating a new item in a public folder will create an item that is public as long as it's in a public folder.
 Moving it to a private folder or to your **Home** folder will make it revert to being private.
 Creating a new item in a private folder will create a private item.
+Again please note that this is subject to the private plot limit of the account: once that limit is reached, additional plots will be, or will remain, public.

 ###How does this work with the APIs?